M.Sc. Molecular Medicine

 | Course of study | Course catalogue |

-Profile M.Sc.
-Molecular Medicine in Freiburg (60 CP)
+Profile: M.Sc.
+Molecular Medicine in Freiburg (60 ECTS credits)

 Special features of the M.Sc.
 Moleculare Medicine in Freiburg: Academic Fast-Track

-As the programme is short, it is not suggested to go abroad during the programme.
-The programme is welcoming international students and the full program is offered in English.
+As the programme is short, it is not recommended that students go abroad during the programme.
+International students are welcome, and the entire programme is taught in English.

 Qualification objectives of the M.Sc.
 Molecular Medicine

 The aim of the Molecular Medicine programme is to train researchers with the basic qualifications to work independently on their own research projects.
-Our graduates make decisions based on critical analysis, discussion and profound background knowledge and act self-critically and conscientiously.
-For this purpose, the programme provides ample opportunities to acquire higher level knowledge and hands-on experience in selected disciplines aligned to the life science focus research areas at the University of Freiburg and offers knowledge in relevant legal and ethical issues.
+Our graduates make decisions based on critical analysis, discussion and in-depth knowledge, acting conscientiously and with self-criticism.
+To this end, the programme provides ample opportunities to acquire advanced knowledge and hands-on experience in selected disciplines aligned to the life science research focus areas at the University of Freiburg, as well as offering insight into relevant legal and ethical issues.

 After successfully graduating from the one-year M.Sc.
-Molecular Medicine programme, graduates are perfectly equipped to start working in the pharmaceutical industry or diagnostics.
+Molecular Medicine programme, graduates are perfectly equipped for a career in the pharmaceutical industry or diagnostics.
 To continue on the academic track, students need to complete a PhD-programme.